asg017/sqlite-vec/README.md

 anywhere!
 A successor to [sqlite-vss](https://github.com/asg017/sqlite-vss)

 > [!IMPORTANT]
 > *`sqlite-vec` is a work-in-progress and not ready for general usage!
 I plan to launch a "beta" version in the next month or so.
-Watch this repo for updates.*
+Watch this repo for updates, and read [this blog post](https://alexgarcia.xyz/blog/2024/building-new-vector-search-sqlite/index.html) for more info.*

 - Store and query float, int8, and binary vectors in `vec0` virtual tables
 - Pre-filter vectors with `rowid IN (...)` subqueries